About

 • Vanilla Mint Matcha Shake

-These almond matcha muffins are the perfect breakfast snack or afternoon pick-me-up.
-Made gluten free friendly with whole grain flour and almond flour, plus dairy free.
+These healthy Almond Matcha Muffins are the perfect breakfast snack or afternoon pick-me-up.
+Made gluten free friendly with whole grain flour and almond flour, plus dairy free friendly too.
+Soft, moist and easy to make!
+Perfect for the matcha lovers.

 Ingredients